united-manufacturing-hub/benthos-umh/README.md

 - (WAGO PFC100, 750-8101) Connect Username / Password
 - (WAGO PFC100, 750-8101) Connect and get one float number

+These tests are executed with a local github runner called "hercules", which is connected to a isolated testing network.

 ## Development

 ### Quickstart